00d/dnd3.5e-srd/002-md/Description.md

 Animals and other creatures incapable of moral action are neutral.
 Dogs may be obedient and cats free-spirited, but they do not have the moral capacity to be truly lawful or chaotic.

-### The Nine Alignments
+THE NINE ALIGNMENTS

 Nine distinct alignments define all the possible combinations of the lawful--chaotic axis with the good--evil axis.
 Each alignment description below depicts a typical character of that alignment.
 Remember that individuals vary from this norm, and that a given character may act more or less in accord with his or her alignment from day to day.
 Use these descriptions as guidelines, not as scripts.

 The first six alignments, lawful good through chaotic neutral, are the standard alignments for player characters.
 The three evil alignments are for monsters and villains.

-**Lawful Good, "Crusader":** A lawful good character acts as a good person is expected or required to act.
+**Lawful Good, "Crusader": **A lawful good character acts as a good person is expected or required to act.
 She combines a commitment to oppose evil with the discipline to fight relentlessly.
 She tells the truth, keeps her word, helps those in need, and speaks out against injustice.
 A lawful good character hates to see the guilty go unpunished.

 Lawful good is the best alignment you can be because it combines honor and compassion.